twinklebob/jekyll-ttskch-theme/_posts/2017-04-24-my-bitcoin-story.md

 * Get a wallet, if you haven't already
 * Get a [Magnr*](https:/www.magnr.com/?r=85495) savings account
-* Sign up for [BitMiner*](https://bitminer.io/1686048), even if you only take the free dribble of coins
+* ~~Sign up for BitMiner, even if you only take the free dribble of coins~~
 * Get a [Wirex*](https://app.wirexapp.com/join/r1pVmPNhrESq2VB8fOOaPA) account, so you can spend your earnings in the real world

 ## Notes about links

 Some of the links in this post are suffixed with an asterisk, those links are affiliate links and will earn me a small percentage if you sign up using them.
 For some sites, they also offer you a better deal than going directly.
-Wirex, for instance,will give you 25% off your first plastic card.
+Wirex, for instance, will give you 25% off your first plastic card.
 If you don't want to click the affiliate link you're welcome to just google the services and find them directly.

 Photo credit: [jurvetson](https://www.flickr.com/photos/jurvetson/13543526165/) via [VisualHunt.com](https://visualhunt.com/re/ab6492) / [CC BY](http://creativecommons.org/licenses/by/2.0/)